Ear infectionsOtitis media

 - In children, ear infections often recur, particularly if they first develop in early infancy.

 - AOM symptoms improve within 48 to 72 hours with or without antibiotic treatment in most children.
-There does not appear to be any risks for at least 2 to 3 days.
+There does not appear to be any risks of complications for at least the first 2 to 3 days.

 - Even after symptoms subside, fluid may persist in the middle ear for weeks to months after AOM onset.